anderslarssonvbg/fiber-api/README.md

 				{
 					"name": "Star",
 					"status": "POSSIBLE_WITH_CONDITIONS", // "'NOT_AVAILABLE', 'AVAILABLE'
-					"comment": "Connection to anslutningsnod is necessary to be available", "items": [],
+					"comment": "Connection to anslutningsnod is necessary for address to be available", "items": [],
 					"price": null
 				},